Basal/Bolus Balance

 10.8 Common Basal Percentages of TDD

-40-44% Kids and adults who are sensitive to insulin, physically fit, on a high carb diet, or have residual insulin production in first 5 years after diagnosis.
+40-44% Kids and adults who are sensitive to insulin, physically fit, on a high-carb diet, or have residual insulin production in the first 5 years after diagnosis.

 45-60% Most people

-Although there are no perfect answers, almost all Type 1s, and most people with Type 2, on insulin find their control is best when their long-acting insulin (Lente, NPH, Ultralente, or the basal rate on a pump) makes up 55% to 60% of their total daily insulin dose.
-This level lets you skip meals, and still keep your blood sugars relatively level.
+Although there are no perfect answers, almost all Type 1s and most people with Type 2 on insulin find that their control is best when their long-acting insulin (Lente, NPH, Ultralente, or the basal rate on a pump) comprises 55% to 60% of their total daily insulin dose.
+This level allows you to skip meals and still maintain relatively stable blood glucose.

 How Do I Tell?